rotemov/invivo-imaging/README.md

 This means that most likely you will check the NoRMCorre, Detrending and Motion correction checkboxes in the main runner only on your first run.

 2. Demixing will require some iterations.
+If you have a video you already analysed with a similar video (same number of cells / microscope parameters / lighting / experimental apparatus) then start from the parameters that worked for that video and modify from there.
+Otherwise start with the default parameters.

-Start with the default parameters and see which cells the algorithm detects in the superpixels and NMF traces tab.
+3. After each run see which cells the algorithm detects in the superpixels and NMF traces tab.
+You want the super pixels to resemble the cells as much as possible and

 3. Increasing the parameters: correlation threshold fix, cutoff point will make the cells smaller / remove unwanted backgrounds.